sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: Expanding Content Cards (Pro) - Addressed CSS filter issue where it was displaying incorrectly on mobile devices, ensuring proper rendering and display consistency across all devices.
 * Fix: Post Grid (Pro) - Fixed issue where Typography option was not functioning as expected, ensuring proper functionality and usability.
 * Fix: Justified Image Carousel (Pro) - Fixed issue where width of images was incorrectly set in certain cases, ensuring proper display and functionality across all scenarios.
-* Fix: Layers (Pro) - Resolved issue with the "Item Shadow" option.
+* Fix: Layers (Pro) - Resolved issue with the &quot;Item Shadow&quot; option.
 This fix ensures that the item shadow is applied correctly within the widget.

 version 1.5.106: 2024-05-12